gotson/komga-website/src/guides/scan-analysis-refresh.md

 #### Collections

-The `SeriesGroup` element will be used to create a collection with that name, or add the series to an existing collection with that name.
+The `SeriesGroup` element will be split by `,` and used to create collections with those names, or add the series to an existing collection if it exists.

-If the `SeriesGroup` element is set to a different value in each book of the series, then each value of the element will create a collection.
+If the `SeriesGroup` element is set to different values in each book of the series, then each value of the elements will create a collection.

 #### Read lists